This tutorial was written on Windows 10 using WSL with an O3DE version that

 helps us pick which canvas to assign.

-make sure you enable the toggle for Load automatically
+make sure you enable the toggle for Load automatically.
+This will display

 our UI as soon as our game starts.